-If you are a teen trying to organize a teen party, then stay put as I have lots of teen birthday party ideas submitted by other teens.
+If you are a teen trying to organise a teen party, then stay put as I have lots of birthday ideas that will make it one to remember.
+These themes are submitted by other teens who have shared their special day with us.

-After all, teens know better than their parents on what makes a cool party ;-).
+After all, teens know better than their parents on what makes it cool ;-).

-And if you are a parent organizing a teen party for your kid, well stay put too as I've been through the teen years with my kids and I've got some great tried and tested tween and teen theme party ideas below.
+And if you are a parent organizing an event for your child, well stay put as I've been through those years with my kids and I've got some great tried and tested tween and teen birthday ideas below.

-I'm a great fan of treasure hunts.
-No matter what the age group I can bet you that the guests will love it.
-Now I know you are probably thinking well this is a game for young kids.
+I'm a great fan of treasure hunt games.
+No matter what the age group I can bet the guests will love it.
+Now I know you are probably thinking, well this is a game for young kids.
 Well think again.
 Kids love the excitement of finding things and adults love the challenge.

-You can adapt the clues for all ages, for indoors, outdoors and in parks and forests, in fact anywhere where you have a safe place to hide clues and to run around.
+You can adapt the clues for all ages, for indoors, outdoors and in parks and forests, in fact anywhere you have a safe place to hide clues and to run around will be great for a kid's treasure hunt.

-Treasure hunts however do take a bit of advance organizing but that is also part of the fun.
-The clues could have a theme such as being related to songs and pop groups or be in pictures or how about having them in code form which the teens have to decipher.
-How to set up the treasure hunt clues.
+Treasure hunt clues however do take a bit of advance organizing but that is also part of the fun.
+The clues could have a theme such as being related to songs and pop groups or be in pictures or how about having them in code form which the everyone have to decipher.
+Here is how to set up the treasure hunt clues.
 And if that all seems like too much work, then consider a scavenger hunt which is easier and quicker to organize.

 Places to have a scavenger hunt: